UMM-CSci-3601/intro-to-git/PART_2_JAVA_INTRODUCTIONS.md

 The meaning of these symbols is:

 - ![GitHub's orange in-progress circle][orange-circle]:
-  The yellow dot means that it's still building and running the tests and checks.
+  The yellow dot means that it's still building and running the tests and checks, so we need to be patient.
 - ![GitHub's green success check mark][green-check]: A green check mark means it's done and everything was great (the code compiled, the tests passed, and any other checks passed as well).
-- ![GitHub's red failure x][red-x]: A red x means that something bad happened like a test failed.
+- ![GitHub's red failure x][red-x]: A red x means that something bad happened, like a test failed.

 If you click on any of these symbols on the GitHub page, you can get more information, including links to pages with details on, e.g., failed tests.